- …ABOUT US

 - Full store credit for purchases up to 90 days.

-- All trap sales are final; no returns or credits on traps.
+- All trap and lure sales are final; no returns or credits for traps or lures.

 - No returns or credits when product has been opened, used or otherwise not resell-able.